 Spinach wraps can be made from scratch using 4 simple ingredients.

-- Combine spinach, flour, salt, and water in a blender or food processor.
+- Combine spinach, flour, salt, and water in a blender.
 Blend until smooth.

 - Heat a non-stick skillet over medium heat, and then pour a portion onto the heated skillet.